Image 1 of 5

 Flood Risk in Sefton

-In some areas of the LPA, flood risk plays a key role in determining planning proposals.
 Coastal dune systems and the low-lying Southport coastal plain face significant tidal and surface water flood risk, with Flood Zone 3 a key constraint on development in the northern part of the borough.
-Where constraints permit, we can develop proposals that manage flood risk thoughtfully to give applications the best chance of approval.

 Planning Applications in Sefton

-Planning Permissions We’ve Won in Sefton
+Planning Permissions by PAA in Sefton

-• Full Planning Application: Conversion of Victorian villa from flats to single-family dwelling on Duke Street, Southport.
+- Full Planning Application: Conversion of Victorian villa from flats to single-family dwelling on Duke Street, Southport. →

-• Full Planning Application: 10 new-build apartments arranged over three storeys with associated landscaping on Church Road, Formby.
+- Full Planning Application: 10 new-build apartments arranged over three storeys with associated landscaping on Church Road, Formby. →

-Creative Planning Advice in Sefton
+Design-Led Planning Advice in Sefton

 Sefton includes Southport, Bootle, and Crosby.
 About 46.7% of the borough is Green Belt, shaping urban edges and protecting surrounding countryside.
 Known for coastal towns, historic streets, and rural villages, planning balances residential, commercial, and conversion projects with landscape protection.
-We can advise and support projects across Sefton.

 In the last year Sefton decided 991 applications which is broadly in line with the national average of 988.
 The approval rate was 93% (marginally above the national average of 88%) and 63% of applications were decided on time, (slightly above the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Sefton performs relative to other LPAs in our LPA hub.